 The Office of Financial Operations and Systems (OFOS) is an “oversight agency” that is staffed with individuals who are knowledgeable in interpreting and applying generally accepted accounting principles (GAAP).
-In its oversight capacity, OFOS manages the District’s overall accounting operations, fulfilling critical functions such as general ledger maintenance, accounting for business events, financial reporting, payroll processing and providing certain retirement-related services.
+In its oversight capacity, OFOS manages the District’s overall accounting operations, fulfilling critical functions such as general ledger maintenance, accounting for business events, financial reporting, payroll processing and certain retirement-related services.

 OFOS has two primary functions:

-- Administering the District’s payroll and retirement systems
+- Administering the District’s payroll and retirement systems.

 Pay and Retirement functions are distributed among four teams within that office.
 The responsibilities of each Pay and Retirement team are as follows:

 - The Retirement team administers the retirement processing for the federal police officers in the US Park Police, US Secret Service and White House who elected to participate in the District of Columbia Police and Firefighters Retirement System.
-In addition the Retirement team is responsible for the retirement reporting functions for employees who participate in the US Civil Service Retirement program.
+In addition the retirement team is responsible for the retirement reporting functions for employees who participate in the US Civil Service Retirement program.

 - The Supplemental Payroll team processes off-cycle payments for District employees whose pay was not able to be processed through the regularly bi-weekly or semi-monthly scheduled payroll.